-In 1955 when the advent of the automobile began to take its toll on the time-honored tradition of visiting the Market, nine business s formed the Covent Garden Market Building Inc. in 1958 to replace the old Market building, which contained four levels of parking along with an area on the main floor for the traditional Market.
+In 1955 when the advent of the automobile began to take its toll on the time-honoured tradition of visiting the Market, nine businesses formed the Covent Garden Market Building Inc. in 1958. this building replaced the old Market, which contained four parking levels and an area on the main floor for the traditional Market.

 In 1998, it became apparent that a new building was once again needed, and the new Market opened in October of 1999.
 Thousands of London citizens attended the unveiling of the newest version of a much-loved landmark.

 With the Covent Garden Market’s fresh produce, gourmet foods, unique gifts, Public Square, seasonal outdoor farmers’ Market, ice rink and regular family programming, it continues to build on its long and rich traditions as one of London’s center of commerce and community.